 - The situation of unarmed civilians is so imminent that it cannot wait.
-The conflict has principally affected vulnerable groups of society such as women, and girls, children, and the elderly.
+The conflict has principally affected vulnerable groups of society such as women, girls, children, and the elderly.

 - The huge impact the conflicts have and will continue to have on young people in Ethiopia is multifaceted including but not limited to violation of internationally recognized human rights.
 The ongoing conflict will also have a negative impact on achieving sustainable development goals which the country is set to achieve.
 The conflicts will contribute to the backsliding of efforts already made by governments and other stakeholders in the country.

 - The conflicts are currently expanding to different places and unless they are ended and peace talk efforts are initiated soon, they might lead to worsened crises.

 - The conflicts could easily turn into a regional conflicts and expand to other countries in the Horn of Africa.
 In addition, due to the ongoing crisis, the country witnessed huge destruction of civilian infrastructure.
 This in effect is diverting existing resources to rebuilding such infrastructures.
 Such investment if advanced to other sectors could easily alleviate the country's poverty.
 The conflicts are exacerbating already existing conditions in the country, particularly in the financial sector.

 - The conflict has the potential to damage our existing social fabric and values and needs to come to an end in view of protecting such values for current and future generations.